Knock down ginger: United States

-A California man, Anurag Chandra, 42, faces several murder charges for his role in the Temescal Canyon Road crash on 24 January 2020.
-After one of the boys had been dared, all six teenagers drove to a nearby home on Mojeska Summit Road in Corona, about 50 miles southeast of Los Angeles.
+A California man, Anurag Chandra, 42, faced several murder charges for his role in a crash on Temescal Canyon Road on 24 January 2020.
+A group of six teenage boys drove to a nearby home on Mojeska Summit Road in Corona, about 50 miles southeast of Los Angeles, after one of them had been dared.
 The boy rang the doorbell and returned to the 2002 Prius that they were riding in, and the group took off.
 Chandra, who lives at the home, chased after them in his 2019 Infiniti Q50.
 His car rammed into the back of the Prius, causing it to veer off the road and into a tree.
 Daniel Hawkins, Jacob Ivascu and Drake Ruiz, all 16-year-old passengers, were killed in the crash.
 The 18-year-old driver and two other boys, ages 13 and 14, were injured but survived.
+In 2023, he was sentenced to life in prison without the possibility of parole.